 While PCT expects to produce a unique product in its UPRP, PCT operates in a competitive global market for polypropylene sources - virgin and recycled polypropylene.
 Competitors or new entrants might develop new products or technologies which compete with PCT and its proprietary Technology.
 PCT cannot predict changes that might affect its competitiveness or whether existing competitors or new entrants might develop products that reduce demand for PCT's UPRP.
-The development of new products or technologies which compete with PCT's business, financial condition, results of operations and prospects.
+The development of new products or technologies which compete with PCT's UPRP may have a material adverse effect on PCT's business, financial condition, results of operations and prospects.